Blainville, Quebec: Sports

+The city's soccer team is A.S.
+Blainville.
+Blainville also has a hockey team which competes in the QMJHL, the Blainville-Boisbriand Armada.

 Government

 Richard Perreault, the leader of Vrai Blainville, has served as mayor since his 59-41 win against Florent Gravel (Mouvemment Blainville) in 2013.
 In 2017, he was re-elected with over 75% of the vote in a race that pitted him against Gravel again.

 Blainville forms part of the federal electoral district of Therese-de-Blainville and has been represented by Louise Chabot of the Bloc Québécois since 2019.
 Provincially, Blainville is part of the Blainville electoral district and is represented by Mario Laframboise of the Coalition Avenir Québec party.